PSY 100 Introduction to Psychology 3 SH

 PSY 204 Psychological Statistics 3 SH

 The course will cover inferential statistical procedures employed in psychological research.
 Emphasis will be on teaching students the appropriate statistical test to employ for a given experimental design.
 Every semester.
 Prerequisite: PSY 100 and PSY 201; minimum grade of C- in PSY 201.
-General Education: Psychology.
+General Education: Behavioral Science.

 PSY 205 Social Psychology 3 SH

 The study of human behavior as affected by social stimulus variables.
-The course is experimentally oriented and covers such topics as: attitudes; interpersonal perception and attraction; attributions; and structure and dynamics of groups and social motivations (e.g., affiliation, aggression, conformity, altruism, obedience, etc.) Every semester.
-Prerequisite: PSY 100.
-General Education: Psychology.
+The course is experimentally oriented and covers such topics as: attitudes; interpersonal perception and attraction; attributions; and structure and dynamics of groups and social motivations (e.g., affiliation, aggression, conformity, altruism, obedience, etc.) Prerequisite: PSY 100.
+Every semester.
+General Education: Behavioral Science.

 PSY 206 Industrial Psychology 3 SH

 An introductory course stressing social, psychological and cultural aspects of personnel relations in industry, leadership styles, training techniques, testing methods and other related topics.
 Fall semester.
 Prerequisite: PSY 100.
-General Education: Psychology.
+General Education: Behavioral Science.

 PSY 208 Environmental Psychology 3 SH

 The relationship between the spatial needs of human beings and the structure of their physical environment.
 Special attention is given to the phylogenetic analysis of spatial needs; theories of spatial behavior; assessment techniques and methodologies of environmental psychology; and practical implications for structuring human environments.
 Studies will be conducted both inside and outside the classroom to give the student firsthand research experience.
-Alternate spring semesters.
+Alternate spring semester.
+Alternate spring semester.
 Prerequisite: PSY 100.
-General Education: Psychology.
+General Education: Behavioral Science.

 PSY 210 Child Psychology 3 SH